no2bio/biocitationneeded/README.md

 **link-backed** information regarding various issues per country.
 Namely, does `country X` have:

 1. A biometric passport
-2. Biometric databases of minorities, foreigners, prisoners, etc.
-3. A compulsory ID card for all citizens (each citizen has a unique identifier)
+2. A compulsory ID card for all citizens (each citizen has a unique identifier)
-4. A compulsory biometric database for all citizens
+3. A compulsory biometric database for all citizens

 [if you think we should be asking *other* questios, feel free to comment, but the idea is to keep it as simple as a few "does `country X` have ..." questions ]

-A good example for a link-backed answer for `1.` is this [Wikipedia entry](https://en.wikipedia.org/wiki/Biometric_passport#Countries_using_biometric_passports), since it answers the questions for many countries in one go.
+A good example for a link-backed answer for `1.` is this [Wikipedia entry](https://en.wikipedia.org/wiki/Biometric_passport#Countries_using_biometric_passports), since it answers the question for many countries in one go.

-Any link that can answer these 4 questions with a `yes`/`no`/`it's-complicated` for 1 or more countries is welcome.
+Any link that can answer 1 or more of these 3 questions with a `yes`/`no`/`it's-complicated` for 1 or more countries is welcome.
 It's hard to find proof that something *doesn't exist*, but sometimes there's proof that it was *proposed* (implies that it didn't exist at the time of the proposal) or even [*abolished*](https://archive.today/56VM0).